 For more specific information, please click on the following links:

-If you would like to establish or re-establish a payment plan by pleading Guilty Or have been found guilty by a Judge you must appear before a Traffic Court Motion Court Judge between the hours 9:00 A.M. - 7:00 P.M.
-Monday through Friday.
+If you would like to establish or re-establish a payment plan by pleading Guilty or have been found guilty by a Judge you must appear before a Traffic Division Motion Court Judge or hearing officer between the hours of 9:00 A.M. - 7:00 P.M., Monday through Friday.

 If your license is suspended, you must contact the Department of Transportation to request a letter listing all the requirements for restoration of your license.
 Click here for additional information.
 You may contact the Department of Transportation, toll free within Pennsylvania, at 1-800-932-4600.
 Outside of Pennsylvania, at 1-717-412-5300.

-Upon receipt of the letter, you must appear personally at Traffic Court with a copy of the letter and the information identified in the letter as well as payment for outstanding fees, fines and costs.
-No information can be released by the Traffic Court over the telephone or through this Website.
+Upon receipt of the letter, you must appear personally at the Traffic Division of Municipal Court with a copy of the letter and the information identified in the letter as well as payment for outstanding fees, fines and costs.
+No information can be released by the Traffic Division over the telephone or through this Website.

 (a) All continuance requests shall be in writing on a court-approved form; reference the citation number and the defendant's driver license number; identify the date, time, and, if applicable, the courtroom it is listed for; and specifically state the reasons for the request.